 My Word Count Tracker

-Dawn Montgomery’s Personal Writing Challenge spreadsheet is here for you to download.
+Dawn Montgomery’s Personal Writing Challenge spreadsheet (new update 5 Sept 2013) is here for you to download.
 For free.
-Note that it’s in .xlsx format.
+Note that it’s in .xls format.
 You can adjust as needed, change it up, etc. All I ask is that you link back to this blog if you post it (that way I can answer any questions that may pop up).
-As with all files off the internet, it’s good practice to scan any files before opening them.
+As with anything off the internet, it’s good practice to scan any files before opening them.
 Any questions can be posted in comments.

-There is a summary every seven days in the worksheet.
-Does it fall at the beginning of the week?
-No. If you’re OCD, feel free to change up the summaries, but double check the formulas.
 It helps keep me on track.
-I hide the previous week’s totals so I can keep my focus on the week I’m working on.
-The sheet is divided into four quarters.
+I hide the previous week’s totals so I can keep my focus on the week I’m working on (to unhide content, select the column or row before and after, right click, unhide and there you go).
+The sheet is divided into four quarters. 😀